 Abilities

 Finally, you need to allocate the Ability Points for your Rogue Build.
-As mentioned previously, it’s really important to maximise your Dexterity, as this will improve your attack rolls and your performance with Dexterity based skills, most importantly Stealth and Sleight of Hand.
+It’s essential to maximise your Dexterity, as this will improve your attack rolls and your performance with Dexterity-based skills, most importantly Acrobatics and Sleight of Hand.
 It also boosts your Armour Class, which is especially important since we’ll only be Proficient with Light Armour.

-Secondly, any character in Baldur’s Gate 3 really needs to start with at least 14 Constitution, which will increase your Maximum Hitpoints.
+Secondly, any character in Baldur’s Gate 3 really needs to start with at least 14 Constitution, which will increase their Maximum Hitpoints.

 Allocate your Ability Points to look something like this: